managedcoder/PVAAudioCodesCC/README.md

 portal later in the [Telephony Configuration step](#TelephonyConfiguration)
 - **Get PowerShell**
-To make it as easy as possible to get started quickly, a PowerShell script is used to install and configure various Azure services so you don't have to worry about those details and the accelerator just works once the **Getting Started** steps are finished.
+To make it as easy as possible to get started quickly, a PowerShell script is used in the **Getting Started** steps to install and configure various Azure services so you don't have to worry about those details and the accelerator will just work when you're finish setup.
+&nbsp;
+You'll need to download and install PowerShell [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2#msi) if you don't already have that installed.

 <a name="ForDevelopers"></a>**Development Tools**
 Although the following development tools are not required in order to get this